What Is an Idiom?

-Below are some of the most commonly used English idioms relating to learning, studying, and schooling that ESL learners ought to know.
+Below are 15 of the most commonly used English idioms relating to learning, studying, and schooling that ESL learners ought to know.

 1. Teach Someone a Lesson

-If we teach someone a lesson, then we want to do something that will make that person realize his or her bad behavior and learn from it.
+If we teach someone a lesson, then we want to do something that will make that person realize their bad behavior and learn from it.
 Teaching someone a lesson is commonly seen as a punishment for misconduct.

-The mother taught her son a lesson after he skipped classes.
-He was grounded for two months.
+The mother taught her son a lesson after he skipped classes by grounding him for two months.

 2. Show of Hands

 A show of hands is a form of voting for something or someone by literally raising hands.
-It is usually done to know how people think and what they want.
+It is usually done to understand what people think and what they want.